suneethapatchala/suneethapatchala/README.md

 <h1 align="center">Hi 👋, I'm Suneetha Patchala</h1>
 <h3 align="center">I am a 2017 MCA Graduate from St Ann's college  Guntur (India) .
 I  am currently pursuing datascience bootcamp from Jovian which has equiped me with  skills to transition into Data Science.
 I am open to opportunities which will help me grow as a data science professional.
 I am very passionate about Data Science.

+Projects in Data Analytics:

+SQL querying with Chinook Database

+Data Analysis and Dashboarding using Tableau

+Web Scraping for top movies on IMDB

+Exploratory Data Analysis and Visualization of Electric Vehicle and Population Data

   Skills:Web Scraping, SQL, MS Excel, MS PowerPoint, Tableau, Power BI, Python, Matplotlib, Seaborn, Pandas, NumPy.